janjagusch/cloud-engineer-prep-course/docs/learning-resources/udemy-course/06_identity_and_access_management.md

 * Four types:
     * Google account
         * Represents person (developer, administrator, ...)
-        * Email address associated with Google (@gmail.com)
+        * Email address associated with Google ([...]@gmail.com)
-    * Cloud identity or G Suite account
+    * Cloud identity or GSuite account
-        * Member of a company's G Suite domain
+        * Member of a company's GSuite domain
     * Google group
         * Collection of identities
         * Assigning roles to multiple users
     * Service account
         * Not associated with a person but with an application/instance
-        * We don't have to use a person identity for machines
+        * We don't have to use a person's identity for machines
-* Access control concepts:
+* Access control concepts
-    * Resources:
+    * Resources
         * VMs, buckets, SQL instances, ...
-    * Permission:
+    * Permission
         * A holder of a permission can do certain actions on a resource
-    * Roles:
+    * Roles
         * Predefined
             * Google has created for us
         * Custom